MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 full esnikeys value in Alternative B, and mark Alternative A with esnikeys="" to indicate that fallback from B to A is allowed.

+Other clients and services implementing SVCB with esnikeys are encouraged to take a similar approach.

-## Interaction with other standards
+# Interaction with other standards

 The purpose of this standard is to reduce connection latency and improve user privacy.
 Server operators implementing this standard